cbsudux/Mumbai-slum-segmentation/index.md

 ## How did we go about it?

-We curated a dataset from Google Earth and with data from the Slum Rehalibiliation Authority of Mumbai.
-We trained a Deep Learning model for instance segmentation (Mask R-CNN) on this dataset and
+We curated a **dataset** containing 3-band (RGB) satellite imagery with 65 cm per pixel resolution collected from Google Earth.
+Each image has a pixel size of 1280x720.
+The satellite imagery covers most of Mumbai and we include images from 2002 to 2018, to analyze slum change.
+We used 513 images for training, and 97 images for testing.

+For slum segmentation and mapping, we trained a Mask R-CNN on our custom dataset. (check out our trained model?).

 - Add results
 - Slum wise results?